Campbell Soup Company (CPB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Campbell Soup Company (CPB) is $52.80, which is -$1.43 below the current market price.
-The public float for CPB is 192.10M, and currently, short sellers hold a 6.57% ratio of that floaft.
-The average trading volume of CPB on May 03, 2023 was 2.21M shares.
+The average price predicted for Campbell Soup Company (CPB) by analysts is $52.80, which is -$1.34 below the current market price.
+The public float for CPB is 192.10M, and at present, short sellers hold a 6.57% of that float.
+On May 09, 2023, the average trading volume of CPB was 2.17M shares.

 CPB’s Market Performance

-CPB stock saw a decrease of -0.22% in the past week, with a monthly decline of -0.78% and a quarterly a decrease of 5.05%.
-The volatility ratio for the week is 1.31%, and the volatility levels for the last 30 days are 1.35% for Campbell Soup Company (CPB).
-The simple moving average for the past 20 days is -0.55% for CPB’s stock, with a 4.98% simple moving average for the past 200 days.
+CPB stock saw a decrease of -0.31% in the past week, with a monthly decline of -1.82% and a quarterly a decrease of 4.57%.
+The volatility ratio for the week is 1.25%, and the volatility levels for the last 30 days are 1.34% for Campbell Soup Company (CPB).
+The simple moving average for the last 20 days is -0.44% for CPB stock, with a simple moving average of 4.56% for the last 200 days.

 Analysts’ Opinion of CPB